Bandwidth Calculator guide

 What this calculator is solving

-The Bandwidth Calculator estimates download or upload time by converting file size to bits and dividing by bits per second.
+The Bandwidth Calculator estimates download or upload time by converting a file size to bits, converting network speed to bits per second, then dividing total bits by bits per second.

 The formula in plain language

-In plain language: The calculator converts data size to bits, converts speed to bits per second, then divides bits by bits per second for transfer time.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator treats KB, MB, GB, and TB as decimal data-size units, converts bytes to bits by multiplying by 8, converts Kbps, Mbps, or Gbps to bits per second, then divides total bits by bits per second for transfer time.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 How to read the answer

-• The main answer is a readable duration.
+• The main answer is a readable duration, such as 6m 40s.

-• Minutes and hours help with larger transfers.
+• Minutes and hours help with larger transfers, especially backups, game downloads, and long uploads.

 Common mistakes to avoid